Seleeke Flingai,

 PROFESSIONAL EXPERIENCE

-2022 - Pres.
-Lecturer, Perelman School of Medicine at the University of Pennsylvania
+2022 - 2024 Lecturer, Perelman School of Medicine at the University of Pennsylvania

 2018 - 2020 Research Analyst II, Metropolitan Area Planning Council, Boston, MA

-2017 - 2018 Public Health Intern, Metropolitan Area Planning Council, Boston, MA
+2017 - 2018 Public Health Intern, Metropolitan Area Planning Council

 2013 - 2015 Project Consultant - Monitoring and Evaluation, Energize the Chain, Philadelphia, PA